The Application Process

 1. Fill out the Intake Packet for Housing Counseling.

-To help keep your families’ information even more safe and secure, we are now using Box to send our Intake Packet, as well as any other supporting documentation your family may need to submit along the way.
+To help keep your families’ information even more safe and secure, we are now using Box to send our pre-screening application, as well as any other supporting documentation your family may need to submit along the way.
 For those unfamiliar with Box, it is a secure, cloud-based platform set up to protect all Personal Identifying Information and keep it safe.

 2. Participate in Financial Coaching and Education classes.

-Once your intake packet is submitted, a representative from Habitat Michigan will contact you.
+Once your pre-screening application is submitted, a representative from Habitat Michigan will contact you.
 Financial Coaching and Education classes will be provided.
 Suggestions will be offered on items such as how to improve your credit score, budgeting and paying off debt.
 This is a free service.

 3. Receive a referral.